danielfdickinson/metadata-mod-hugo-dfd/README.md

 # DFD Hugo Module for Metadata for Pages

-### Description

-Basic documentation for metadata-mod-hugo-dfd, a Hugo module by Daniel F. Dickinson for handling page metadata
+Basic documentation for metadata-mod-hugo-dfd, a Hugo module for handling page metadata, by Daniel F. Dickinson.

 _Note_: The exampleSite displays the gathered/generated metadata but does not modify the theme to use it (except to add the information gathered/generated to the footer).

 ## Status

 ![build-and-verify](https://github.com/danielfdickinson/metadata-mod-hugo-dfd/actions/workflows/build-and-verify.yml/badge.svg)